cloudmesh-community/fa19-516-164/datacenter.md

 # Datacenter fa19-516-164

+:o2: please use proper markdown

+:o2: please follow our tips about markdown

 ## E.Datacenter.2.b : Tahoe Reno 1

 Tahoe Reno 1 is the first datacenter owned by the company Switch in Reno, Nevada.
 This datacenter is located in the Tahoe Reno Industrial Center in a 2,000 acre campus known as the Citadel Campus.
 This data center was built in the year 2017.
 Since January 1, 2016, Switch decided to run its data centers on 100% renewable energy.
 This practise was even implemented with the Tahoe Reno 1.